Clinical Professor of Law

-Clinical Professor Jeffrey Erickson is director of the International Sustainable Development Projects Law Clinic (ISDPLC) and a supervising attorney in Penn State Law’s Veterans and Servicemembers Legal Clinic.
+Clinical Professor Jeffrey Erickson is director of the International Sustainable Development Projects Law Clinic (ISDPLC).
 He is admitted to practice in Pennsylvania and before several state and federal administrative agencies.

 Prior to joining Penn State Law in 2010, Professor Erickson was a litigator and counselor in Denver, Colorado, specializing in medical malpractice defense and insurance defense matters throughout Colorado.
 Professor Erickson helped launch Lee & Kinder, LLC in 2008, where he focused on administrative law with an emphasis on workers’ compensation.
 Professor Erickson was a law clerk for Chief Judge John P. Leopold (Ret.) and Chief Judge William B. Sylvester of Colorado’s 18th Judicial District.